TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-5.md

 - `array[i] * 3;`: multiply this number by three.
 - `sum += tripleEvenNumber`: add that number to the total.

-Every single piece solves a cruicial problem with our code.
+Every single piece solves a crucial problem with our code.
 But it is possible to make the function more concise and readable by using some built-in array methods.
 These methods are slightly more complicated than you've been used to, so let's take a moment to understand how to use them.